-A few weeks back, my wife went down to attend a family member’s wedding.
-She rented a vehicle from a company that we’ll affectionately refer to as “Not-Thrifty Rental” for the duration of this post (or NTR for short).
+A couple of years ago, my wife went down to attend a family member's wedding.
+She rented a vehicle from a company that we'll affectionately refer to as “Not-Thrifty Rental” for the duration of this post (or NTR for short).

 After the trip was over and I was going through some of the expenses, I noted NTR charged my wife for some “optional” coverage that she didn't sign up for.